Google GCP-AGWA Certification Exam Syllabus

 Securing user access.
 Considerations include: - Enforcing strong password policies and two-step verification (2SV) rules.

-- Configuring password policies and recovery options (e.g., security questions, verication codes).
+- Configuring password policies and recovery options (e.g., security questions, verification codes).

 - Configuring 2SV methods (e.g., Google Authenticator app, text message, passkeys).

-- Applying security policies and access controls to specific OUs.
+- Applying security policies to users and groups.

 - Assigning prebuilt and custom administrative roles to users (e.g., super admin, groups admin, user management admin) and delegating specific administrative tasks.

 Reporting, auditing, and investigating security risks and events.
-Considerations include: - Investigating and analyzing logs and security events by using the Security Investigation Tool.
+Considerations include: - Investigating and analyzing logs and security events by using audit and investigation tools.

 - Identifying security risks and threats by using the security center.